Join live or receive a link to the recording and earn a CE certificate

 Get a CE Certificate for this edWebinar Learn more

 How do you use kindness to promote learning?
-Join us for this edWebinar, where Meg Swecker and Tamara Letter, two tech integrators from Virginia, will showcase innovative ways to use kindness to build a culture of digital citizenship.
-Their presentation will include examples of kindness in action in Roanoke County Public Schools and Hanover County Public Schools with a preview of Tamara’s book, A Passion for Kindness: Making the World a Better Place to Lead, Love, and Learn.
+In this edWebinar, Meg Swecker and Tamara Letter, two tech integrators from Virginia, showcases innovative ways to use kindness to build a culture of digital citizenship.
+Their presentation includes examples of kindness in action in Roanoke County Public Schools and Hanover County Public Schools with a preview of Tamara’s book, A Passion for Kindness: Making the World a Better Place to Lead, Love, and Learn.

-This edWebinar will be of interest to elementary through high school educators.
-There will be time to get your questions answered at the end of Meg and Tamara’s presentation.
+This recorded edWebinar will be of interest to elementary through high school educators.

 About the Presenters